Chinmay-03/Hacktoberfest-X-MIBCS-2022/README.md

 # Hactoberfest-X-MIBCS-2022

+## You should fork and star this repository
 ### Hactoberfest X MIBCS 2022 is a repository for students to contribute to open source projects within the campus or any on the internet

 ![Hacktoberfest MIBCS Poster](https://i.imgur.com/7RF1r8Y.png)